andrew-coleman/jsonata-docs/docs/programming.md

 ### Invoking a function

 A function is invoked by following its reference (or definition) by parentheses containing a comma delimited sequence of arguments.

-Examples:
+__Examples__

 - `$uppercase("Hello")` returns the string "HELLO".
 - `$substring("hello world", 0, 5)` returns the string "hello"